-Tropical depression in Atlantic on verge of being named Victor
+Tropical Storm Victor forms in the East Atlantic continuing busy 2021 season

-(CNN)A tropical depression in the eastern Atlantic is on the verge of being named Victor, the second to last name on this year's list -- a feat that's reserved for only the most active hurricane seasons.
+(CNN)Tropical Storm Victor formed Wednesday afternoon in the eastern Atlantic, the second to last name on this year's list -- a feat that's reserved for only the most active hurricane seasons.

 The National Hurricane Center initiated advisories Wednesday morning on the latest tropical depression to form, maintaining the momentum of our super-charged tropical season.

-Located several hundred miles south of the Cape Verde islands, this newly formed tropical depression off the west coast of Africa, has been designated TD Twenty with sustained winds of 35 miles per hour.
+Located several hundred miles south of the Cape Verde islands, this newly formed tropical storm off the west coast of Africa has sustained winds of 40 miles per hour.
 It is forecast to track northwest and continue to strengthen into a hurricane in the coming days.

 Fortunately, the storm is not expected to threaten land.

-As the tropical depression becomes better organized, the NHC will designate it Victor.
-It appears to be victor-iously overcoming the influence of another tropical disturbance to its southwest.

-Tropical Depression Twenty is exhibiting a classic counterclockwise spin on satellite imagery, a feature that forecasters look for when identifying tropical systems.
+Tropical Storm Victor is exhibiting a classic counterclockwise spin on satellite imagery, a feature that forecasters look for when identifying tropical systems.

 The spinning cluster of thunderstorms "now has a well defined circulation and that the radius of maximum wind is 30-40 mi north of the center," said the NHC in its most recent discussion.

-The formation of a central circulation, along with sustained winds between 23-38 miles per hour and a drop in pressure help characterize this as a tropical depression.
-This is all part of the birth of of tropical system as it forms into a tropical storm and, eventually, a hurricane.
+The formation of a central circulation, along with sustained winds over 39 miles per hour and a drop in pressure help characterize this as a tropical storm.

 Active hurricane season forges ahead

-The emergence of Victor will mark an above-average season that continues to unfold.
+The emergence of Victor marks an above-average season that continues to unfold.
 Following Victor, Wanda will be named next before a completely new list of names is introduced for the remainder of the season.

 After the record-shattering season in 2020, the World Meteorological Organization decided to do away with the Greek alphabet as the list we would use if we ran out of hurricane names.